-Any violations of professional standards will be addressed immediately and may result in the student's removal from classroom, laboratory and/or the clinical setting.
-Additional measures may also apply at the discretion of the instructor.
+Any violations of professional standards will be addressed immediately and may result in the student's removal from classroom, laboratory, and/or the clinical setting.
+Additional measures may also apply at the instructor's discretion.
 Severe infractions may result in immediate dismissal from the MRI Program.
-Violations of the Professional Standards are effective for the duration of the program and are cumulative.
+Violations of the Professional Standards are effective for the program's duration and cumulative.